-IV Moderate Sedation, IV Deep Sedation and General Anesthesia for Dental Procedures
+CLINICAL POLICY Complete near IV Moderate Sedation, IV Deep Sedation and General Anesthesia for Dental Procedures

-- High-risk patients and pediatric patients under the age of 8 should be evaluated by a primary care physician or physician anesthesiologist prior to scheduling a procedure. - Prolonged and extensive procedures with longer periods of sedation and anesthesia care are of concern in the office-based setting and qualified anesthesia providers, in consultation with such patients, should consider more suitable facilities for the procedure. - A second trained and PALS-certified observer, who is skilled in the ability to open the airway, suction secretions, provider CPAP, insert supraglottic devices (oral airway, nasal trumpet, laryngeal mask airway), and perform successful bag-valve-mask ventilation, tracheal intubation, cardiopulmonary resuscitation, and intravenous drug administration should be utilized, especially in an in-office setting. - PALS-certified observers should be present to monitor the patient throughout procedures performed with sedation and have no other responsibilities during deep sedation and/or general anesthesia. - Oral surgeons and other dental practitioners who provide intravenous deep sedation or general anesthesia should discontinue the use of the single provider/operator model for the care of pediatric patients under the age of 8 when sedated in dental offices.
+- High-risk patients and pediatric patients under the age of eight should be evaluated by a primary care physician or physician anesthesiologist prior to scheduling a procedure. - Prolonged and extensive procedures with longer periods of sedation and anesthesia care are of concern in the office-based setting and qualified anesthesia providers, in consultation with such patients, should consider more suitable facilities for the procedure. - The sedation must be administered by a qualified anesthesia provider (a medical anesthesiologist, certified registered nurse anesthetist, dentist anesthesiologist or second oral surgeon).
+At a minimum, the sedation provider must be "able to provide advanced pediatric life support (PALS) and capable of rescuing a child with apnea, laryngospasm, and airway obstruction.
+Required skills include the ability to open the airway, suction secretions, provide CPAP, insert supraglottic devices (oral airway, nasal trumpet, laryngeal mask airway) and perform successful bag-valve-mask ventilation, tracheal intubation, and cardiopulmonary resuscitation. - • - A second observer, who is also, and PALS certified, must also be present to assist with the anesthetic emergency while additional support is summonded; this is particularly critical in a dental office-based setting as the only backup is to call 911. - PALS-certified observers should be present to monitor the patient throughout procedures performed with sedation and have no other responsibilities during deep sedation and/or general anesthesia. - Oral surgeons and other dental practitioners who provide intravenous deep sedation or general anesthesia should discontinue the use of the single provider/operator model for the care of pediatric patients under the age of eightwhen sedated in dental offices.